Sound suppression system: Space Shuttle program

 Water is released onto an MLP at LC-39A at the start of a sound suppression system test in 2004.
 During launch, 300000 USgal of water are poured onto the pad in only 41 seconds.

-Data from the launch of STS-1 found an overpressure wave created by the shuttle's three SSME (now designated RS-25) liquid-fueled rocket engines and the four-segment solid rocket boosters contributed to the loss of sixteen and damage to an additional 148 thermal protection tiles prompting modifications to the Sound Suppression Water System (SSWS) installed at both launch pads at Kennedy Space Center's Launch Complex 39.
+Data from the launch of STS-1 found that an overpressure wave created by the shuttle's three SSME (now designated RS-25) liquid-fueled rocket engines and the four-segment solid rocket boosters contributed to the loss of sixteen and damage to an additional 148 thermal protection tiles, prompting modifications to the Sound Suppression Water System (SSWS) installed at both launch pads at Kennedy Space Center's Launch Complex 39.

-The resulting gravity fed system, used through the remainder of the program, began release from a 300000 USgal water tower at the launch site 6.6 seconds before main engine start through 7 ft diameter pipes connected to the mobile launch platform.
-Water flowed out six 12 ft towers known as "rainbirds" onto the launch platform and flame trench below, emptying the system in 41 seconds with a peak flow of reducing acoustic energy levels to approximately 142 dB.
+The resulting gravity-fed system, used throughout the remainder of the program, began release from a 300000 USgal water tower at the launch site 6.6 seconds before main engine start, fed through 7 ft diameter pipes connected to the mobile launch platform.
+Water flowed out of six 12 ft towers (known as "rainbirds") onto the launch platform and into the flame trench below, emptying the system in 41 seconds with a peak flow reducing acoustic energy levels at launch to approximately 142 dB.

-The massive white clouds that billowed around the shuttle at each launch were not smoke, but wet steam generated as the rocket exhaust boiled away huge quantities of water.
+The massive white clouds that billowed around the shuttle components at each launch were therefore not smoke, but rather wet steam generated as the rocket exhaust boiled away huge quantities of water.